zerotier/terraform-multicloud-quickstart/README.md

 - Vultr
 - Equinix Metal

-That's a lot of services providers.
+That's a lot of service providers.
 You'll need at least two for demonstration purposes, but I recommend using them all for dramatic effect.
 Digital Ocean was chosen at random to provide DNS service for the lab.